 At the end of Sunday, return to the warehouse to unload all food and equipment.
 Give them your food inventory, or send it to the equipment leader within a few days.

 Complete an evaluation form after the event including suggestions for changes and improvements, and submit to Admin-2.

-Water Points
+Safety Points (This section needs work based on the new teams with no cadets)